 The Continuous Compliance Advantage

 Annual pentesting creates a 364-day gap in environments shipping code weekly.
-CodeAnt's unified defensive + offensive platform closes that gap: defensive code review catches vulnerabilities in pull requests before they ship, while offensive pentesting validates your entire public exposure with the same code intelligence.
+CodeAnt’s unified defensive and offensive platform closes that gap: defensive code review catches vulnerabilities in pull requests before they ship, while offensive pentesting validates your entire public exposure with the same code intelligence.
 Every defensive review and offensive test is logged, creating continuous audit-grade evidence that exceeds point-in-time snapshots.

 Ready to prepare for your next compliance audit?
 Start your free trial to see how CodeAnt delivers continuous compliance validation with audit-grade documentation across SOC 2, ISO 27001, HIPAA, and PCI DSS, from a single engagement.